-It is interesting and suggestive, too, to read the accounts of these Grand Limas written by the few european christians that have seen and conversed with them.
+to read the accounts of these Grand ary, and, stretching out his arm, made a Lumas written by the few european christians that have seen and convers- Saunders, who was with me."\ ed with them.

-In 1774 the governor-general of India, Warren Hastings, sent George Bogle as ambassador to the court of fastly toward me, with the appearance of the Teshu Lama.
-And what had happened to hundreds of others that had met this Grand Lama, happened to Bogle : His Holiness fascinated him.
+In 1774 the governor-general of In- Holy Child in formal words. dia, Warren Hastings, sent George Bogle as ambassador to the court of fastly toward me, with the appearance of the Teshu Lama.
+And what had happened to hundreds of others that had met this Grand Lama, happened to Bogle: His Holiness fascinated him.
 Hear the ambassador :

-'Teshu Lama is about 40 years of age.
-He is of a cheerful and affable temper, . . and his views are liberal and enlarged. .
-From his pacific character, and from the turn of his mind, naturally gentle and hu-mane, he is averse to war and bloodshed. and in all quarrels endeavors by his meditation to bring about a reconciliation.
+"Teshu Lama is about 40 years of age.
+He is of a cheerful and affable temper, . . . and his views are liberal and enlarged. .
+From his pacific character, and from the turn of his mind, naturally gentle and humane, he is averse to war and bloodshed, and in all quarrels endeavors by his meditation to bring about a reconciliation.
 In conversation he is plain and candid, using no flattery or compliments himself, and receiving them but badly if made to him.
-He is generous and charitable, and is universally beloved and venerated by the tibetans, by the kalmuks, and by a great part of the chinese. . . .
-And I will confess, I never chinese.... knew a man whose manners pleased me so much or for whom upon so short an acquaintance I had half the heart's liking."
+He is generous and charitable, and is universally beloved and venerated by the tibetans, by the kalmuks, and by a great part of the chinese....
+And I will confess, I never knew a man whose manners pleased me so much or for whom upon so short an acquaintance I had half the heart's liking."\